Sereg20/Task_Center/IAS_config/3 User Group/README.md

 - Click **Create** button

-As a result, a new User Group TASK_CENTER is created
+As a result, a new User Group TASK_CENTER has been created

 ### Step 2: Add Task Center business users to the User Group TASK_CENTER